rackerlabs/rackspace-how-to/content/rackspace-email-archiving/add-rackspace-office-365-archiving.md

    <img src="{% asset_path rackspace-email-archiving/add-rackspace-office-365-archiving/add-product.png %}" />

 4. Click the **Add-Ons** tab.
 5. Click the radio button next to **Rackspace Office 365 Archiving**.

    <img src="{% asset_path rackspace-email-archiving/add-rackspace-office-365-archiving/add-ons.png %}" />

-6. A summary will appear describing  the number of licenses that the archiving will be applied to as well as the total cost per month to add the service.
-If this summary appears to be correct, click **Add Product**.
+6. A summary appears describing the number of licenses which archiving has been applied to, as well as the total cost per month to add the service.
+If this summary is correct, click **Add Product**.

 **Note:** Your archive will be accessible after a duration of 24 hours from the time it was enabled on the account.
 See [Log in to the Archive Manager for Office 365](/how-to/log-in-to-the-archive-manager-for-office-365)